 Coupled with this nonstop anxiety was the secret questioning of my sexuality.
 I’d only dated men, yet I only fantasized about women.
 I’ve taken Prozac since the age of 11 for depression and anxiety and, while I lost my virginity at 16, it took years for me to actually feel sexual.
-I didn’t start masturbating until 21 and, by the time I could legally drink, I felt like a teenage boy riding the puberty rollercoaster.
+By the time I could legally drink, I felt like a teenage boy riding the puberty rollercoaster.
 I was deeply confused when I found myself lusting after women so I tried to drink that away, too.
 I now attribute this delayed sexual awakening to the Prozac, which is known to suppress sex drives.
 I just didn’t know what my baseline was so living in a perpetually arousal-free state felt normal to me.

 My fear and my internalized homophobia fueled a downward spiral of self-hatred.
 Night after night, I sat on the same spot on the couch in my hole-ridden sweatpants and gulped down wine, whiskey, cider, or a combination of the three.
 I hated my lack of strength to stop drinking.
 I hated my attraction to women and, more terrifying, my lack of attraction to men.
 I hated the pain I endured watching my parents struggle through cancer treatments and, even though they were in remission, I still had to drink to cope with the excruciating memories constantly replaying in my mind.
 Each desperate sip was like taking a shot for my pain, both literally and figuratively.